mannam95/Image_Retrieval_XAI/Image Server/README.md

 ### Installing

 * Build the BackgroundForegroundExtractor jar and create the a file, which is then to be fed to bovwExtractor jar, which creates 2 dictionary files, one is the centers file(the lower sized file), and the disctionary file.
 Update the config accordingly
-* DO same for cld and ehd extractor, and they will generate only the dictionary files.
+* DO same for MPEG7 extractor, and they will generate only the dictionary files for color and shape.
 Update them too in config.

 use the generated files to deploy the imageserver in a standard servlet setting